 Main Subheading: Diving Deeper into the Meaning of Spread

 The concept of spread becomes more powerful when we start to quantify it using different statistical measures.
-These measures provide a numerical value that represents the degree of variability within a dataset.
+Because of that, these measures provide a numerical value that represents the degree of variability within a dataset.
 By using these measures, we can compare the spread of different datasets, assess the reliability of statistical inferences, and make informed decisions based on data analysis.
 In essence, understanding spread is about understanding the story behind the average; it helps us see the full picture and avoid drawing misleading conclusions.

 Comprehensive Overview: Unpacking the Concept of Spread